0xbenc/bash-zoo/README.md

-mfa work/email        # Copy a TOTP token from pass share send ./build    # Turn a folder into a one-time drop forgit                # Audit every git repo under the current directory
+mfa work/email        # Copy a TOTP token from pass share send ./build    # Turn a folder into a one-time drop forgit                # Audit every git repo under the current directory astra                 # Launch the fuzzy-driven file manager in the current directory
 ```

 Need a refresher inside the CLI?
 Run `<tool> --help` or read the source — each script is tiny and documented inline.